1abdelrahman-ahmed/Zero-Grad-Projects/Python_Projects/Wuzzuf_Web_Scraping/README.md

-# 🕸️ Wuzzuf Job Scraper
+# 🕸️ Wuzzuf Web Scraping

 A simple web scraping project that collects job postings from Wuzzuf.com based on selected topics such as Data Science, Machine Learning, and Artificial Intelligence.